13 Easy Ways for Improving Elderly Nutrition and Health

-Aging, and the changes in your life that come with age, such as retirement, can affect your nutrition and, in turn, your health in a number of ways.
-Some have a direct impact; others influence your nutrition indirectly.
-These are all the changes that can happen in our later years:
+Aging, and the changes in your life that come with age, can affect your nutrition and, in turn, your health in several ways.
+Some have a direct impact, others influence seniors’ nutrition indirectly.
+The changes that can happen in our later years include:

 Reduced Energy Requirements

 As we age, we lose our lean body mass, and our metabolism slows down.
 As a result, we need to consume fewer calories than we did when we were younger.
-Moreover, retirees and seniors with mobility issues tend to be less active, which leads to a further loss of muscle mass and an additional decline of basal metabolic needs.
-Nutrition for elderly people has to be adjusted according to age in order to maintain a healthy weight and prevent obesity.
+Moreover, retirees and seniors with mobility issues tend to be less active, which leads to a further loss of muscle mass and a further decline of basal metabolic needs.
+Nutrition for elderly people has to be adjusted according to age to maintain a healthy weight and prevent obesity.

-The opposite problem—malnourishment—can occur as a result of a reduced sense of smell and taste.
-This is also a change that happens to us when we get older.
+The opposite problem—malnourishment—can occur due to a reduced sense of smell and taste.
+Based on elderly nutrition facts, this is also a change that happens to us when we get older.
 It can cause a loss of appetite because seniors tend to eat less when they can’t taste their food like they used to.
 Neglecting elderly nutrition needs can lead to unhealthy weight loss and frailty.

-Most older adults have at least one chronic condition, and poor eating habits can be blamed for a majority of them.
+Most older adults have at least one chronic condition, and poor eating habits can be blamed for most of them.
 According to the WHO, there is a connection between dietary fat and cancer of the colon, pancreas, and prostate.

-Dietary factors can also lead to high blood pressure, high blood lipids, glucose intolerance, and other contributing factors for atherosclerosis, a disease of the blood vessels that can lead to a heart attack or stroke.
+Dietary factors can also lead to high blood pressure in the elderly, high blood lipids, glucose intolerance, and other contributing factors for atherosclerosis, a disease of the blood vessels that can lead to a stroke or heart attack.
 Improper nutrition in the elderly can also cause diabetes and osteoporosis, especially when we don’t meet the daily requirements of certain micronutrients.